anjesh/ca-members-scrapper/readme.md

 ## TODOs

-* Scrape all the fields
+* See problems with the data and there are still things that could be improved.
-* Write more tests
+* Increase test coverage

 ## Problems